Flora - Winter

 Fruit: The round, green drupe which doesn’t open to release its seed until conditions are appropriate; the fruit is covered with a white bloom.

 How and where it grows: Common in dry, sandy heathlands and dry sclerophyll woodlands of the east and south-east.
-It is also SA, Vic, NSW.
+It is also found in SA, Vic and NSW.

 Where found: Throughout Tasmania especially moist areas; Diprose Lagoon Nature, Knocklofty, Orford Thumbs and Flash Tiers and, Township Lagoon Reserves; Freycinet including Schouten Island, Narawntapu, Rocky Cape and Tasman National Parks; King and some Furneaux, Maria and Bruny Islands; Bluff River Gorge, Cheltenham, Orford Thumbs, Peter Murrell, Meehan Ranges, Wellington Park and many other Reserves; Heritage Forest Tasmanian Native Garden; Royal Tasmanian Botanical Gardens; Tasmanian Bushland Gardens, Buckland; and The Tasmanian Arboretum, Eugenana; also many home gardens.